 There are four combinations of SCK phase and polarity with respect to serial data.
-The SPI data transfer formats are shown in Figure 20-2 on page 240.
+The SPI data transfer formats are shown in Figure 20-2.
 Data bits are shifted out and latched in on opposite edges of the SCK signal, ensuring sufficient time for data signals to stabilize.